What causes clumsiness? 16 possible conditions

 - Huntington’s chorea

-A thorough evaluation by a physician is required for clumsiness and referral to an occupational therapist and a multidisciplinary pediatric team.
+A thorough evaluation by a doctor is required for clumsiness.
+They may then give you a referral to an occupational therapist and a multidisciplinary pediatric team.
 Clumsiness that is a symptom or complication of other medical disorders may be treated with occupational and physical therapy.
 The treatment will depend on the diagnosis.

-Whenever someone is manifesting signs of clumsiness that are not attributed to a known cause or easily explained.
+Call your doctor if you are showing signs of clumsiness or if you have seen signs of clumsiness in your child that are not attributed to a known cause or that cannot be easily explained.

 See a list of possible causes in order from the most common to the least.